 The Mistress (Master) of Speech, who was the saviour in the Dogon religion, was supposed to be evidence of the genetic modifications in the respiratory system allowing humans to breathe air when they emerged from the waters of the womb.Dorey, Day of the Fish p.
 151

-When describing the human fetus, the Dogon said that when the human child was in the belly of its mother, it was like a fish that breathes with its gills, but the moment the child was born, it began to breathe with its tonsils.
-The shape given to the tonsils was like the head, eyes and barbs of the fish.Dorey, The Nummo p.
-255 Although the Mistress of Speech looked human above the waist, below she had a fishtail.
-Her daughter Lébé, became the mother of all present day humans.
-The 1899 painting entitled, The Land Baby, by John Collier (above) reminds me of this aspect of the Dogon religion and how humans became land dwelling creatures.Dorey, The Rose: Dogon Star Knowledge p.
+Although the Mistress (Master) of Speech looked human above the waist, below she had a fishtail.
+Her daughter Lébé, who also had a fishtail, was considered the mother of humanity.
+She was born androgynous but five generations after her birth, humans became single sexed and land dwelling creatures.
+This 1899 painting entitled, The Land Baby, by John Collier reminds me of this aspect of the Dogon religion and how humans became land dwelling creatures.Dorey, The Rose: Dogon Star Knowledge p.
 412

 There are various other differences that she discusses in her book including the fact that humans are the only mammals whose normal method of locomotion is walking on two legs.
-This bipedalism she attributed to human ancestors having lived in water.
-According to the Dogon, these changes had more to do with the Nummos' genetic engineering experiment than with human evolution.
+This bipedalism she attributes to human ancestors having lived in water.
+According to the Dogon, these changes had more to do with the Nummos' genetic engineering experiments than with human evolution.

 For more information on these things refer to my books, which can be purchased at right.